alephium/www/src/content/blog/2024-03-11_Hackathon--1--Pioneers---Submissions-76b869089ace/index.md

 description: 'After two weeks of intense coding, debugging, building & good vibes, teams or individuals have submitted their projects.
 While the jury is…'
 ---

-After two weeks of intense coding, debugging, building & good vibes, teams or individuals have submitted their projects.
-While the jury is…

----

 ### Hackathon \#1- Pioneers — Submissions

 <figure id="9e2b" class="graf graf--figure graf-after--h3">